 The term “Internal Medicine” comes from the German term “Innere Medizin,” a discipline popularized in Germany in the late 1800s to describe physicians who combined the science of the laboratory with the care of patients.
 Many early 20th century American doctors studied medicine in Germany and brought this medical field to the United States.

 Internists are specially equipped to deal with whatever problem a patient presents and to know when to go for another specialist’s opinion.
 We are trained to handle situations where several different illnesses may strike at the same time, and the knowledge of many specialties is necessary to find a diagnosis.
 We have had special study and training learning how to prevent, diagnose, manage and treat diseases that affect adults.

-You used to have the same doctor all of your adult life.
-Your internist kept track of all the elements of your medical history, coordinating with specialists and taking care of you in the hospital when you are most vulnerable.
 The challenge today is to deliver that same old-fashioned care.
 Internal medicine is the discipline that most allows the doctor to know the whole person.

 As a Board Certified Doctor of Internal Medicine, I have found that focusing on a wellness model in my practice has also given me the ability to share with you a passionate commitment to a common purpose - your health and well being.

 I therefore cover my practice 24 hours a day, seven days a week and am always available to my patients on my cell phone.
 I see tremendous benefits in the continuity model that my practice provides – just as my father’s generation practiced medicine.